elastic/examples/Machine Learning/Business metrics recipes/twitter_trends/EXAMPLE.md

 ### Example 2 - Self Collection

 If collecting your own twitter data, it is recommend a minimum of 1 week per topic is indexed prior to running any machine learning jobs.
-This value is subject to the specific topic - some obviously generate more traffic than others.
-To take advantage of any seasonal trend detection larger quantities will be required.
+This value is not precise and is subject to the specific topic - some obviously generate more traffic than others.
+To take advantage of any seasonal trend detection, however, larger quantities will be required.

 * [Download and Install Logstash](https://www.elastic.co/guide/en/logstash/current/installing-logstash.html). **Do not start Logstash**.